influxdata/docs-v2/content/telegraf/v1.19/external_plugins/_index.md

 of Telegraf that can run through an `execd` plugin.
 These external plugins allow for more flexibility compared to internal Telegraf plugins.

-- External plugins can be written in any language (internal Telegraf plugins can only written in Go)
 - External plugins can access to libraries not written in Go
 - Utilize licensed software that isn't available to the open source community
 - Can include large dependencies that would otherwise bloat Telegraf